topkecleon/telegram-bot-bash/doc/4_expert.md

 #### Change file locations
 In standard setup bashbot is self containing, this means you can place 'telegram-bot-bash'  any location and run it from there.
-All files - programm, config, data etc - will reside in 'telegram-bot-bash'.
+All files - program, config, data etc - will reside in 'telegram-bot-bash'.

 If you want to have other locations for config, data etc,  define and export the following environment variables.
 **Note: all specified directories and files must exist or running 'bashbot.sh' will fail.**